What are they?

 How did the objects come to the British Museum?

 The crew was led to the location of Moai Hava at Mataveri, and collected this first moai on 2 November 1868.
 Soon after, Hoa Hakananai'a was discovered in the house at Orongo by two crew members searching the village.
 Commodore Richard Powell decided to unearth this second moai, with the intent of bringing them both to Britain.
 The stone house was dismantled, and Hoa Hakananai'a transported on a sledge to shore.
 A Rapanui man, known as Tepano, subsequently recalled that the crew, followed by a Rapanui chief, dragged Hoa Hakananai'a down to the beach, before floating it out to the ship on a raft.
-Later, he had the scene tattooed on his arm.
+Later, this chief had the scene tattooed on his arm.

 What has been requested?

-A written request for the return of Hoa Hakananai'a and Moai Hava was made on behalf of Rapa Nui in July 2018.
 Following this request, a delegation from Rapa Nui was invited to the Museum.
 This official visit by representatives of the Rapanui community took place in November 2018.

 Status of discussions